jojosaladd/joannablumstudio/_posts/2024-09-27-diy-kiara-bucket-hat.md

 hidden: false
 rating: 2
 ---

+DIY your own stylish bucket hat for autumn with this easy-to-follow, beginner-friendly sewing pattern!🤠

 Hello everyone!

 I apologize for being MIA for so long.
 As some of you may know, I recently moved from Los Angeles to Upstate New York, and I plan to stay here for the next few years.
 Moving was tough, and adjusting to a new environment has been quite a challenge—but here we are!